mozilla/DeepSpeech/README.md

 #### Create a DeepSpeech virtual environment

-In creating a virtual environment you will create a directory containing a `python` binary and everything needed to run deepspeech.
+In creating a virtual environment you will create a directory containing a `python3` binary and everything needed to run deepspeech.
 You can use whatever directory you want.
 For the purpose of the documentation, we will rely on `$HOME/tmp/deepspeech-venv`.
 You can create it using this command:

 ```
 $ virtualenv -p python3 $HOME/tmp/deepspeech-venv/